LOOSE-LIPS/loose-lips-2.0/src/routes/blog/kortzers-sunday-jams-penny-the-quarters-you-me-1/index.md

 author: 96
 banner: []
 description: >-
-  This week I&#39;ve chosen a piece of music that I can only describe as beautiful.
-Penny &amp; The Quarters are a much unknown group, having recorded some demo tracks in the 1970&#39;s including this one.
+  This week I've chosen a piece of music that I can only describe as beautiful.
+  Penny & The Quarters are a much unknown group, having recorded some demo tracks in the 1970's including this one.
 The group never reached the heights they were destined for and were never signed.
 The tracks were found when Clem [...]Read More...
 published: true
 tags: feature
 featured: false